Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

-The structure of the proposed model is depicted in Fig.~\ref{fig:model_architecture}: \approachname is based on the Transformer model~\cite{vaswani2017attention}, yet we deviate from the canonical form by considering a non-autoregressive variant~\cite{gu2017non}, motivated by two reasons: i) to avoid the compounding of errors caused by wrong initial predictions; ii) to generate the forecasted time series in one go, without any recurrence mechanism, allowing for faster training and inference.
-In particular, \approachname learns different representations for each input type and then projects such representations in a novel latent space to non-autoregressively forecast the sales.
-The different components of the model are explained in detail below:
+Given a product $x$, we refer to its \emph{product sales} time series as $S(x,t)$ where $t$ refers to the $t$-th week of market delivery, with $x=1,...,N$ and $t=1,...,T$.
+In this work, we assume that each product $x$ is associated with an image $i$, a set of textual tags $T$ and a planned release date $d$, as in the \datasetname{} dataset.
+Finally, exogenous series in the form of Google Trends are assumed to be available or collected as detailed in \ref{sec:gtrend_collection}.
+The goal is to combine all of this information in an efficient and expressive way, such that we can forecast $S(x,t)$ as accurately as possible.
+We would like to stress again that in the new fashion product sales forecasting scenario, we cannot have direct access to $S(x,t)$, as the product $x$ is new and therefore does not have past sales.

-\textbf{The transformer encoder} takes as input the Google Trends time series for each attribute of the product (3 series).
-The three series are projected into a higher dimensional space $R^D$ enriched with a positional encoding.
-This signal is then processed by the standard encoder block of \cite{vaswani2017attention}, by applying Scaled Dot-product Self-Attention.
-We employ \emph{masking} which enforces localized Attention on the time series~\cite{rae-razavi-2020-transformers}.
-The encoder outputs $\psi_t \in R^D$: a representation of the Google Trend time series enriched with information about which portions of itself are more important.
-This information is then fed to the decoder, acting as a type of prior knowledge on the popularity of the product.
+The structure of the proposed model is depicted in Fig.~\ref{fig:model_architecture}: \approachname{} is based on the Transformer model~\cite{vaswani2017attention}, but it deviates from the canonical form in two ways.
+Firstly, the decoder contains no self-attention block, since the multimodal embedding that acts an input is a dense vector.
+The use of a non-autoregressive variant~\cite{gu2017non} is motivated by two reasons: i) to avoid the compounding of errors caused by wrong initial predictions; ii) to generate the forecasted time series in one go, without any recurrence mechanism, allowing for faster training and inference.
+In particular, \approachname{} learns different representations for each input type and then projects such representations in a shared latent space to non-autoregressively forecast the sales.